See Nicki Minaj and the Olsen Twins at the Met Gala

 Several high-profile fashion personalities who attended quickly busted the internet with viral moments of their own, but this was one for the books.

-Se photos below.
+See photos below.